 These campgrounds are within a few miles of Twentynine Palms Highway and allow easy access to nearby towns.
 Neither connects directly to roads in the heart of the park.

-- Hidden Valley – 44 sites in the heart of a popular climbing area.
+- Hidden Valley – 44 first-come, first-served sites in the heart of a popular climbing area.
 You can hike to Barker Dam from your campsite.

-- Ryan – 31 sites, huge boulders, easy walk to ruins of Ryan Ranch.
+- Ryan – 31 first-come, first-served sites, huge boulders, easy walk to ruins of Ryan Ranch.
 Great sunset views from sites on the west side.